owliehq/neatsio/docs/1.x.x/getting-started/first-steps.md

 # First steps

+## Requirement

-Please read the introduction before starting this little tutorial.
+Please read introduction before starting.

 ## First model - Sequelize option

-At this moment, you didn't set or configure any model in Neatsio, so Neatsio doesn't expose any route to your API.
-We need to implement a first model.
+At this moment, you didn't configure any model in Neatsio, so Neatsio can't provide any route to your API.
+For that, we need to implement the first model.

 #### **`models/user.js`**
 ```javascript